H1ghBre4k3r/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-Advent of Code solutions written in Rust.
+Advent of Code solutions for all recent years written in Rust.